tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 The story is told of a farmer who set out to plow the southern field one spring morning.
 Although it was important work, he did not assess in advance exactly what had to be done or form a plan for how he was going to do it.
 He had started early by oiling his tractor.
 He knew he needed more oil, so he went to the barn to get it.
 On the way to the barn, he noticed that the pigs had not been fed.
 This sent him to the cradle of corn, where he saw some sacks.
 That reminded him that the potatoes were sprouting, so he started toward the potato hole.
 While passing by the wood pile, he remembered that his wife wanted some firewood for the house.
 While he was collecting logs, he saw a chicken that was sick, so he left the wood and went to his aid.
 When night came, the tractor was still in the barn, and the field to the south was left unplowed.
 The poor farmer had worked hard all day, but had not accomplished the main thing he had to do that day.

 I'm hesitant to write this post for a number of reasons.
 First, I don't want this to come off as prescriptive in any way.
 I'm a strong believer that, when it comes to productivity, people should find whatever works best for them, and then do it.
 Second, I don't want to give the impression that I believe myself to be an expert in the psychology of productivity or a master of planning and executing tasks in my own life.
 I've learned a lot of things from a lot of smart people, and I've seen the benefits of putting their ideas into practice.
 This post is just a medium for me to share some of the things that I've learned in my years of research and experimentation with my own productivity.
 Finally, I don't want to give the impression that I am perfect at implementing this system all the time either.
 I've learned that life is messy and crazy for all of us.
-If my son wakes up in the middle of my Weekly Planning session, I can't just ask him to hold off until I sort through all my tasks for the week.
+If my son wakes up in the middle of my Weekly Planning session, I can't just ask him to hold off for another 46 minutes  I sort through all my tasks for the week.
 Like you, I am constantly juggling the different pieces of my life, and this system has made it easier to keep them all afloat.

 ![alt text](https://i.makeagif.com/media/5-01-2015/ZUZocx.gif)